Jeff Watson (journalist)

-Jeffrey Watson (1942 – 22 February 2023) was a British-born Australian journalist, author and documentary film maker.
+Jeffrey Watson (1942 – 22 February 2023) was a British-born Australian journalist, author and documentary filmmaker.

 Watson is perhaps best known for his work on science programs Towards 2000 and Beyond 2000 as well as travel shows Holiday and Getaway.

 He also had an interest in aviation, producing numerous documentaries on the subject.

 Early life

 Watson was born in late 1942 at Castle Bromwich, near Birmingham in England.
 His father owned a small factory which made small parts for the Spitfire.

 Watson's ambitions of becoming a pilot were quashed when he suffered a detached retina after he was injured when a snowball containing a rock was thrown at him during his childhood.

 Turning to a career in journalism, Watson commenced working at Berrow's Worcester Journal.

 Career in Australia

 Watson's television career in Australia commenced in the 1970s as a reporter for ABC TV current affairs programs This Day Tonight and Four Corners.

 In 1977 and 1978, Watson was a reporter for the ABC's travel show Holiday hosted by Bill Peach.

 In 1978, Watson worked as a producer on the Nine Network's new public affairs program 60 Minutes.

 He returned to the ABC in early 1979 as the host of Statewide.
 Later that year, Watson filmed a television pilot for a new science and technology show which was given the working title of Today Tomorrow which Watson later described as "awfully dull".
 It was later renamed Towards 2000 and became a success for the ABC with the original four seasons airing between 1981 and 1984.

 After the ABC decided not to continue with the show, preferring to establish another science program called Quantum, Towards 2000 was reworked for the Seven Network.
 The show was renamed to Beyond 2000 with Watson continuing on as a reporter.
 Watson was praised for his entertaining and passionate style of reporting, which drew comparisons to "The Nutty Professor" in the media.

 In 1990, Watson rejoined the Nine Network to work as the executive producer of Clive Robertson's late night news program, The World Tonight.

 Watson became one of the foundation reporters for Nine's new travel show Getaway, introducing the program's first episode in 1992.
 He continued with Getaway until he left at the end of 1998 and was succeeded by Ben Dark.